TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

   "vendor" = "The Infinite Kind"                # This is you "module_build" = "1"                          # Your build/version
-  "minbuild" = "3056"                           # The minimum MD build for this extension "maxbuild" = "999"                            # Optional, not normally used.
+  "minbuild" = "3056"                           # The minimum MD build for this extension "maxbuild" = "9999"                           # Optional, not normally used.
 Max version of MD to run extension on.
   "vendor_url" = "https://infinitekind.com"     # Your own url
   "module_name" = "Extension Tester"            # User friendly extension name
+  "module_name.en-GB" = "localized name..."     # Optional, localized module name
   "module_desc" = "extension description"       # Long description
   "mac_sandbox_friendly" = "true"               # Optional
 }